Waiohine River

 The Waiohine River is a river of the Greater Wellington Region of New Zealand's North Island.

 At first it flows generally south from its origins in the Tararua Range west of Ōtaki.
-It turns south-east once it reaches the plain where it passes to the north of Greytown and flows into the Ruamahanga River at Pāpāwai.
-Its main tributary is the Mangatarere Stream.
+It turns south-east once it reaches the plain where it passes to the north of Greytown and flows into the Ruamāhanga River at Pāpāwai.
+Its main tributary is the Mangātarere Stream.

 Some of its water reaches Lake Wairarapa directly through many channels and irrigation features in Greytown's fruit-growing district.